Chancellor announces business support in Budget

 A full range of business support measures have been made available to UK businesses and employees.

-The below is a brief overview of financial support that the government have announced in 2020 – please always check your eligibility for these schemes on the government’s website gov.uk.
+The below is a brief overview of financial support that the government have announced in 2020 and 2021 – please always check your eligibility for these schemes on the government’s website gov.uk.

 To find out what support is available to you including loans, tax relief and cash grants, use the government’s business support finder.